2026 Food City 500 predictions, odds, start time: NASCAR at Bristol picks, best bets by advanced model

 The Cup Series resumes after a one-week break and heads to Bristol Motor Speedway on Sunday as the 2026 Food City 500 takes place at 3 p.m.
 ET.
 NASCAR Bristol picks and Food City 500 DFS lineups will likely gravitate towards Joe Gibbs Racing, as its drivers have won three of the last four spring Bristol races, as well as two of the last three fall races at the track.
 However, one also can't overlook Kyle Busch with NASCAR at Bristol bets, as he's one win away from a record-setting seventh victory at the spring race.

-Kyle Larson (+340) tops the Food City 500 2026 odds board, followed by Denny Hamlin (+470).
+Kyle Larson (+340) tops the Food City 500 2026 odds board and is the defending race winner, followed by Denny Hamlin (+470).
 Ryan Blaney is at +600, with Christopher Bell at +650, Ty Gibbs at +700 and Chase Elliott is at +1300 to win in back-to-back starts.
 Tyler Reddick sits atop the Cup Series standings but is a +2500 NASCAR at Bristol longshot with no top 5s over his last seven trips to the track.
 Before setting NASCAR DFS lineups, making Food City 500 picks or locking in NASCAR Bristol predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 Visit our DraftKings promo code review to see their latest offers and get started.